 The Case for Dual Compliance

 Since the EP is generally more stringent on impurity limits, pure nicotine that meets EP specifications will typically also meet USP requirements.
 But "typically" is not a word regulators accept.
-You need testing and certification against both monographs.
+You need testing and certification against both monographs, using the specific methods prescribed by each.

 If this was useful, there's more where it came from.